Governable systems

 Legal, regulatory, and interdisciplinary research

-Matthew brings two PhDs spanning history, philosophy, social science, religion, and semiotics, alongside legal and regulatory training through an LLB and an LSE MSc in Regulation.
-He has practiced law in British Columbia and also brings strategy and business-development experience in legal technology.
+Matthew is a lawyer, author, and interdisciplinary scholar with two PhDs spanning history, philosophy, social science, religion, and semiotics, an LLB, and an MSc in Regulation from the London School of Economics.
+He has practised law in British Columbia and worked in strategy and business development for legal technology.
+His current research includes forthcoming co-authored work with Professor Terrence Deacon of UC Berkeley.

 Post-secondary technology and research support